 This article is about China under the Tang dynasty, which ruled from 618 to 907 CE.
 Later Chinese scholars looked back to this period as one of the most brilliant in Chinese civilization.
 The first half (up to 756 CE) in particular was a time of prosperity and achievement, and also of stability and imperial power.
 The whole Tang period was also one in which shifts in population, economics, and government began to transform Chinese life and culture.
-It opened the way for the rise of the late imperial system, characterised by government by scholar-officials recruited through a comprehensive examination system, intensive internal commerce, and technological advances which were to have a profound impact on later world history.
+It opened the way for the rise of the late imperial system, characterized by government by scholar-officials recruited through a comprehensive examination system, intensive internal commerce, and technological advances which were to have a profound impact on later world history.

 The Foundation of the Tang dynasty

 China had been reunited by the Sui dynasty in 589 CE, after centuries of division.
 However, the second emperor of the Sui dynasty, emperor Yang, seems to have been a megalomaniac.
-His grandiose schemes caused misery for millions of peasants forced to labour on his grand public works and fight in his unsuccessful – and very costly – wars.
+His grandiose schemes caused misery for millions of peasants forced to labor on his grand public works and fight in his unsuccessful – and very costly – wars.

 The emperor Gaozu